manybothans/plex-requester-collections/README.md

 Read the [Logic Explained](#logic-explained) section below for a detailed explanation of how this is done.

-The process will go through once at start, then repeat every 24 hours.
-Make sure the services you're connecting to are already running. ;)

 #### To Do

 -   Get working with Plex Meta Manager.